Routing Queries to Data Sources

 Setting up the tools

 • search_developer_docs: Searches Cohere developer documentation.
-In this tutorial, we are creating a small list of sample documents for simplicity, and will return the same list for every query.
-In practice, you will want to implement a search function, probably leveraging semantic search.
+Here we are creating a small list of sample documents for simplicity and will return the same list for every query.
+In practice, you will want to implement a search function such as those that use semantic search.

-• search_internet: Performs an internet search using Tavily search, which we take from LangChain’s implementation.
+• search_internet: Performs an internet search using Tavily search, which we take from LangChain’s ready implementation.

 • search_code_examples: Searches for Cohere code examples and tutorials.
 Here we are also creating a small list of sample documents for simplicity.